Peter Upton's |

 Still, this was probably the first ever full colour illustration of Subbuteo

 products outside of the box sets.
+Late 1960s Cricket Flyers.

-I guess this one is circa 1968-70.
+later version (from 1969) also offered the Test Match Edition.
 World Cup 1970 leaflet.
 After the success of the 1966 World Cup, Subbuteo were obviously

 keen to use the next tournament in the same way.
 This simple two-colour flyer